 Unlike rivals, the 2020 Subaru Ascent comes in just one powertrain configuration: a 260-horsepower 2.4-liter turbo-4 that shuttles power to all four wheels via a CVT.
-The little engine that could behaves well enough to earn a point above average, and we award the Ascent a second point for its composed ride.
-That’s good enough for 7 out of 10 on our scale.
+The Ascent gets a point above average for its composed ride.
+That’s good enough for 6 out of 10 on our scale.
 (Read more about how we rate cars.)

 The turbo-4 can sound gruff under hard acceleration and vibrates more at idle than the V-6s used in some competitors, but it mates well with the CVT and returns good real-world fuel economy.
 (More on that later.)
 With 277 pound-feet of torque, the flat-4 offers good passing power even with passengers aboard.
 Under hard acceleration, the CVT behaves as though it’s a conventional automatic with stepped gears that do a reasonable job preventing the engine from howling at high rpms.
 The effect isn’t totally convincing, but it’s easy to get used to.
 Most versions are rated to tow 5,000 pounds, making the 2020 Ascent among the better luggers.